brucemack/hello-asl/README.md

 can see that all of the fundamental mechanisms are in place.

 The program is a single Python file.
 The core essence of ASL is pretty simple.
+I'm no Python expert, but this seems like a good language to prototype network systems.

 At the moment you can only connect to the node via the AllStarLink Telephone Portal.
 This limitation will be removed shortly once I understand the